gohugoio/hugo/content/en/commands/hugo_config.md

   -c, --contentDir string   filesystem path to content directory
       --format string       preferred file format (toml, yaml or json) (default "toml") -h, --help                help for config
+      --lang string         the language to display config for.
+Defaults to the first language defined.
   -t, --theme strings       themes to use (located in /themes/THEMENAME/)
 ```